-- Push back the protection covers on the handlebar controls to allow water to evaporate - After the motorcycle has cooled off, lubricate all moving parts and bearings. - Clean the chain. ( p.
+- Push back the protection covers on the handlebar controls to allow water to evaporate. - After the motorcycle has cooled off, lubricate all moving parts and bearings. - Clean the chain. ( p.
 45) - Treat bare metal parts (except for the brake discs and exhaust system) with anticorrosion materials.

-Cleaning and preserving materials for metal, rubber and plastic ( p.
-88)
+Preserving materials for paints, metal and rubber ( p.
+87)